-For fiscal year 2018, total turnover was unfavorably affected by the divestiture of the Patient Care, Deep Vein Thrombosis, and Nutritional Insufficiency businesses within Minimally Invasive Therapies Group which closed on the first day of the second quarter of fiscal year 2018.
-Our performance continues to be fueled by our three growth strategies: therapy innovation, globalization, and economic value.
-We are creating competitive advantages and capitalizing on the long-term trends in healthcare: namely the desire to improve clinical outcomes, the growing demand for expanded access to care, and the optimization of cost and efficiency within healthcare systems.
-In our therapy innovation growth strategy, we continue to see clear acceleration in our innovation cycle, with several meaningful new product launches during fiscal year 2018 across all of our segments.
-We advanced a pipeline of groundbreaking medical technology, and we are creating new markets, disrupting existing markets, and leading in several of the fastest growth markets.
-In globalization, turnover in emerging markets grew 12% during fiscal year 2018 as compared to fiscal year 2017.
-Our consistent emerging market performance continues to benefit from geographic diversification, with strong, balanced results around the world.
-In our third growth strategy, economic value, we continue to execute our value-based healthcare signature programs and aggressively develop unique, value-based healthcare solutions that directly link our therapies to improving outcomes across each of our segments.
+Our performance displays our continued execution against our three growth strategies: therapy innovation, globalization, and economic value.
+We continue to allocate our capital to higher growth markets and new opportunities that create competitive advantages and capitalize on the long-term trends in healthcare: namely, the desire to improve clinical outcomes; the growing demand for expanded access to care; and the optimization of cost and efficiency within healthcare systems.

+We continue to see an acceleration in our innovation cycle within our therapy innovation growth strategy.
+Our segments invest in a pipeline of groundbreaking medical technology, with several recent product launches and adoption of new therapies contributing to turnover growth.
+We remain focused on our globalization strategy, as turnover in emerging markets grew 6 percent during fiscal year 2019 as compared to fiscal year 2018.
+Our emerging market performance continues to benefit from geographic diversification, with strong, balanced results around the world.
+Finally, in our third growth strategy, economic value, we continue to execute our value-based healthcare signature programs and aggressively develop unique, value-based healthcare solutions that directly link our therapies to improving outcomes while delivering improved economic value to the payers and providers.
 We remain focused on leading the shift to healthcare payment systems that reward value and improved patient outcomes over volume.
 See our discussion in the "Turnover" section of this Directors' Report for more information on the results of our operating segments.

-Operations by Market Geography The tables below illustrates turnover by market geography for each of our segments for fiscal years 2018 and 2017:
+Operations by Market Geography The table below illustrates turnover by market geography for each of our segments for fiscal years 2019 and 2018:

-U.S. (1) Non-U.S. Developed Markets (2) En nerging Marke ets (3) (in millions) Fiscal Year 2018 Fiscal Year 2017 % Change Fiscal Year 2018 Fiscal Year 2017 % Change Fiscal Year 2018 Fiscal Year 2017 % Change Cardiac and Vascular Group \$ 5,681 \$ 5,454 4 % \$ 3,790 \$ 3,393 12% \$ 1,883 \$ 1,651 14% Minimally Invasive Therapies Group 3,804 5,049 (25) 3,378 3,479 (3) 1,534 1,391 10 Restorative Therapies Group 5,164 5,012 3 1,720 1,588 8 859 766 12 Diabetes Group 1,226 1,148 7 739 625 18 175 154 14 Total \$ 15,875 \$ 16,663 (5)% \$ 9,627 \$ 9,085 6% \$ 4,451 \$ 3,962 12%
+U.S. (1) Non-U.S .
+Developed M larkets (2) Emerging Markets (3) (in millions) Fiscal Year 2019 Fiscal Year 2018 % Change Fiscal Year 2019 Fiscal Year 2018 % Change Fiscal Year 2019 Fiscal Year 2018 % Change Cardiac and Vascular Group \$ 5,750 \$ 5,681 1% \$ 3,767 \$ 3,790 (1)% \$ 1,988 \$ 1,883 6% Minimally Invasive Therapies Group 3,630 3,804 (5) 3,250 3,378 (4) 1,598 1,534 4 Restorative Therapies Group 5,478 5,164 6 1,759 1,720 2 946 859 10 Diabetes Group 1,336 1,226 9 855 739 16 200 175 14 Total \$ 16,194 \$ 15,875 2% \$ 9,631 \$ 9,627 - % \$ 4,732 \$ 4,451 6%

-- (1) U.S. includes the United States and U.S. territories. - (2) Non-U.S. developed markets include Japan, Australia, New Zealand, Korea, Canada, and the countries of Western Europe. - (3) Emerging markets include the countries of the Middle East, Africa, Latin America, Eastern Europe, and the countries of Asia that are not included in the non-U.S. developed markets, as defined above.
+- (1) U.S. includes the United States and U.S. territories. - (2) Non-U.S. developed markets include Japan, Australia, New Zealand, Korea, Canada, and the countries within Western Europe. - (3) Emerging markets include the countries of the Middle East, Africa, Latin America, Eastern Europe, and the countries of Asia that are not included in the non-U.S. developed markets, as defined above.